carpentries-lab/metagenomics-shell/_episodes/02-the-filesystem.md

 ### File Permissions

-We've now made a backup copy of our file, but just because we have two copies doesn't make us safe.
+Another option that the `ls` command has is to check the permissions on a file.
+If we are organized and we have a folder with the backup of all our files, we can rescue files that we have accidentally deleted, for example, but just because we have two copies doesn't make us safe.
 We can still accidentally delete or overwrite both copies.
-To make sure we can't accidentally mess up this backup file, we're going to change the permissions on the file so that we're only allowed to read (i.e. view) the file, not write to it (i.e. make new changes).
+To make sure we can't accidentally mess up a file, we're going to change the permissions on the file so that we're only allowed to read (i.e. view) the file, not write to it (i.e. make new changes).

 View the current permissions on a file using the `-l` (long) flag for the `ls` command.